wesley1001/app/README.md

 # Setup
-To get working you have to do the following: npm install -g ionic
+To get working you have to do the following:

-npm install -g gulp
+npm install -g ionic gulp

-ionic setup sass
+npm install (-> local dependencies)

 ionic serve (-> development mode)